sameeraherath/Yuthukama/README.md

 - **Start Conversations**: Click on user profiles and select "Message"
 - **Send Messages**: Type in the chat input and press Enter
 - **File Attachments**: Click the attachment icon to send files
-- **Message Reactions**: Hover over messages and click the reaction button

 #### AI Chatbot
 - **Access AI**: Click the AI assistant icon in the navigation